Every so often, in a magazine/weapons storage facility, one

 nuclear test site.

-- The East Portal, the site of North Korea’s first nuclear test in 2006, which does not appear to be maintained.
+and are referred to by their location relative to that facility.
+They are:- The East Portal, the site of North Korea’s first nuclear test in 2006, which does not appear to be maintained.

 - The North Portal, used for tests in 2009 and 2013 and previously known as the West Portal, but more properly is described as lying North of the main support area, which continues to show signs of activity.